hannahegray/breakout/README.md

 Breakout!
 ==========================

-For this homework assignment, you will write a program to play the classic arcade game of Breakout, which was developed in 1976 by Steve Wozniak, who would later become one of the founders of Apple.
-In Breakout, your goal is to clear a collection of bricks by hitting each of them with a bouncing ball.
+A program based on the classic arcade game of Breakout, which was developed in 1976 by Steve Wozniak, who would later become one of the founders of Apple.
+In Breakout, the goal is to clear a collection of bricks by hitting each of them with a bouncing ball.

 The initial configuration of the Breakout game appears in the left image below.
 The colored